hklarner/pyboolnet/Docs/Sphinx/source/Manual.rst

 *******************

 The function :ref:`add_style_subgraphs` allows you to specify subsets of nodes that will be added to a *dot* subgraph.
-The subgraphs may be specified either as a list of names of variables or as a tuple that consists of a list of names and a dictionary of *dot* attributes for that subgraph, e.g., a label or background color.
+The subgraphs may be specified as a list of pairs that consist of a list of names and a dictionary of *dot* attributes for that subgraph, e.g., a label or background color.

 .. note::